rajmohancareer/Bank-Account-Management-System/README.md

 ---

 ## 📂 Project Structure
-📦 BankAccountOOP   # This is your main project folder ┣ 📜 BankAccount.java    # The parent class (superclass) that handles basic bank account operations ┣ 📜 SavingsAccount.java # A child class (subclass) that extends BankAccount and adds interest calculation ┣ 📜 BankMain.java       # The main class that runs the program and tests the functionality ┣ 📜 README.md           # The documentation file explaining your project
+📦 BankAccountOOP   # This is  main project folder

+ ┣ 📜 BankAccount.java    # The parent class (superclass) that handles basic bank account operations

+ ┣ 📜 SavingsAccount.java # A child class (subclass) that extends BankAccount and adds interest calculation

+ ┣ 📜 BankMain.java       # The main class that runs the program and tests the functionality

+ ┣ 📜 README.md           # The documentation file explaining  project

 ---